data-gymnasia/courses/content/multivariable-calculus/content.md

 ---
 > id: step-38

-*Solution*. $f$ increases maximally in the direction of its gradient and decreases maximally in the opposite direction.
+*Solution.* $f$ increases maximally in the direction of its gradient and decreases maximally in the opposite direction.
 It remains approximately constant in the two directions orthogonal to its gradient.

 [Continue](btn:next)